krsoninikhil/krsoninikhil.github.io/_posts/2018-12-15-easy-moving-from-vscode-to-emacs.md

     ```

    These commands do exactly what they look like.
 To get out of multiple
-   cursors, use `C-g`, last line in above code prevents using `<RETURN>`
+   cursors, use `C-g`, the last line in above code prevents using `<RETURN>`
    key to do same.
-You can read more about it in project [doc page](http://stable.melpa.org/#/multiple-cursors).
+You can read more about it in the project [doc page](http://stable.melpa.org/#/multiple-cursors).

-4. To let Emacs auto complete function names and variables, I use
+4. To let Emacs auto-complete function names and variables, I use
    [`company`](http://stable.melpa.org/#/company), which can be
    installed by `M-x package-install <RET> company-mode <RET>`.
 And can be
    activated by adding this line to `init.el`: